 Anywho, I interviewed Sarah so you could get to know her a little better.
 Please take the time to read the following Q&A, leave a meaningful comment, and even visit Sarah!
 Also, if you’re a small(ish) blogger or handmade shop that could really benefit from a little exposure like this, feel free to fill out this form HERE.
 I love to give out the first spotlight free to those who need it most. 🙂 Don’t worry big-time bloggers, I’d love to interview you too-you can purchase a Saturday Spotlight from my Sponsor page!

 Growing up in New Zealand we’re in such a small country which is so geographically isolated from the rest of the world that travel can easily become a bit of an obsession.

 I started off close to home with my first trip overseas to Australia with my parents when I was 14.
-I subsequently visited some of the Pacific Islands as well as seeing more of Australia before I finished Uni and was basically hooked – each time I went somewhere I just wanted to travel more and further.
+I subsequently visited some of the Pacific Islands as well as seeing more of Australia (we got Car Rental a few times so we could really explore the country, which I would definitely recommend to anyone looking to get the most out of a trip to Australia) before I finished Uni and was basically hooked – each time I went somewhere I just wanted to travel more and further.

 Where has been your favorite place to visit so far and why?